persapiens/Course/HW/HW0.md

 ## Submit

-Submit a link to your github repo, https://goo.gl/forms/4SgOGY7neMqT4D1s2, containing the following:
+Submit a link to your github repo to [here](https://goo.gl/forms/5cwd4dOjOeOA9NYH2) containing the following:

 * Complete moodle and slack profiles by deadline (20).